 Fair access and children missing education

-The Fair Access Team works in partnership with schools, other local authority agencies and families, to secure and maintain appropriate education for a range of vulnerable pupils who might otherwise become missing from education.
-The Fair Access Team aims to ensure all children are able to access appropriate and suitable education.
+The Fair Access Team works in partnership with schools, other local authority agencies and families, to secure and maintain appropriate education for a range of vulnerable pupils who are, or might otherwise, become missing from education.
+The Fair Access Team aims to ensure all children of statutory school age are able to access appropriate and suitable education.

 The off rolling guidance [PDF] is provided for practitioners who are seeking advice if there are concerns that a child has been taken off roll in these circumstances.